Before one can characterize

 low concentration exposures.

-As additional evidence
+As evidence began

-use of a long-term average to summarize exposures of ozone began
+of a long-term average to summarize exposures of ozone began

 appearing in the literature.
 Specific concerns were focused on